raiyanyahya/zapq/ReadMe.md

 A single‑binary Go microservice that exposes a **First‑In / First‑Out message queue** completely in RAM.
 This README explains **what every endpoint does, why it works internally, and the key computer‑science principles** behind each subsystem.
 This queue deliberately pairs a plain slice + mutex (for data integrity) with lock-free atomic counters (for hot-path metrics) to balance simplicity and high-throughput telemetry.
 Wrapping that lean core in HTTP/TLS, structured logging, and health endpoints so it can drop straight into micro-service stacks without extra glue.

+ZapQ is aiming at a different sweetspot: a single-process, RAM only FIFO that you can spin up with virtually zero config, drop next to a container, and hit at ~µs latencies.
+No clustering logic, no external store, just a fast, transparent buffer.
+If you outgrow that or need fan-out, persistence, or stream replay, NATS (or Kafka, or Redis Streams) is absolutely the right move.

 > **TL;DR**
 > * Ultra‑low‑latency queue for transient messages (≤ 128 KB each).
 > * Hard caps (`maxBytes`, `maxMsgs`) guard RAM.